MohamedElsisii/rnalyze/README.md

 *2. Quality Control:*

 - Runs FastQC on raw reads to generate initial quality reports.
-- Trims low-quality bases and adapters using Trimmomatic based on your parameters.
+- Trims low-quality bases and adapters using Trimmomatic or Cutadapt based on your parameters.

 *3. Reference Genome Handling:*